Tip: You can use filters for better results

 We recommend the following setup, which can be adapted to your usual screen resolution and the amount of data to be displayed:

-To see the records created for your custom object now, you must select your model:
+To see the records created for your custom object now, you have to select your model:

-Since you’ve just configured everything, you won’t see any records yet, but everything is in place to get started.
+Since you’ve just configured everything, you won’t see any records yet, but everything is now in place to earn the fruits of your object.

 As you can see, the X-Pool column order corresponds to the field order set in the Model in the Admin panel.